GraphQLAPI/graphql-api-for-wp/README.md

 Nginx has a time limit to process the response from the PHP backend, and installing large WordPress plugins may exceed the default time limit.

-In case of getting "504 Gateway Timeout" error when installing the plugin, increase the timeout to `300` seconds in the Nginx config, as [explained here](https://wordpress.org/support/topic/504-gateway-time-out-504-gateway-time-out-nginx/#post-13423918).
+If when installing the plugin you get a "504 Gateway Timeout" error, or an entry `"upstream timed out (110: Connection timed out) while reading upstream"` in the log, increase the timeout to `300` seconds in the Nginx config, as [explained here](https://wordpress.org/support/topic/504-gateway-time-out-504-gateway-time-out-nginx/#post-13423918).

 ### Composer